Creating the Ideal Environment for Bamboo Shrimp

 Tank size

-• For a single bamboo shrimp: A minimum tank size of 10 gallons (38 liters) is suitable.
-This allows the shrimp enough space to move around and find suitable filter-feeding spots.
+For a single bamboo shrimp, a minimum tank size of 10 gallons (38 liters) is recommended.
+This size provides sufficient space for the shrimp to explore and find suitable areas for filter-feeding.
+A 10-gallon tank allows the shrimp to move around comfortably and establish its territory without feeling confined.

 Tank decor